-And if you have Google Nest products, like the Nest Learning Thermostat, you can integrate them into your SimpliSafe app.
 We didn’t test this ourselves (we’re Alexa fans), but we’ve heard it’s smooth sailing.
 The new Nest Hub Max is another product that shows a lot of promise.
 This all-in-one smart home display allows you to pull up your SimpliCam’s live video stream right on the screen.
 Put this fancy tablet on your kitchen island and your friends and fam will definitely take note.

 Pro Tip: You don’t have to sacrifice powerful features for simplicity.
 SimpliSafe also works with the Nest Cam IQ security camera — which is one of our top-rated home security cams.
 A SimpliSafe security system, outfitted with a couple of Nest Cam IQs, will give you powerful yet simple home security.
 It’s the best of both worlds.

 Finally, although we’re partial to Alexa, we will say that Nest smart speakers offer better sound quality (bump that bass!) compared to Alexa-devices like the Echo Dot.
 Even the Google Home Mini packs a punch, despite its small stature.